Saturday, July 7, 2018

 But this time around I wanted to know the truth of their dual existence!

-To eliminate conjecture, I decide to compare each Conan cover against several confirmed Feck covers that I already owned.
+To eliminate conjecture, I decide to compare each Zorin Conan cover against several confirmed Feck covers that I already owned, including Feck's earlier masterwork from 1978, Kull The Fabulous Warrior King.
 Almost immediately I was able to identify components that had been repurposed from other Feck illustrations.
 Of course I was fully aware that Feck routinely cribbed from his own work to save time and effort, especially when rush jobs and deadlines had to be met.
-That was the give that Feck gave to his clients when they pushed him to be so ridiculously fast and reliable.
+That was the give that Feck gave to his clients when they pushed him to be so ridiculously fast.

 To me it was no longer an argument.